dsobral/ELB/NGS.md

 After aligning reads against a reference genome, you can now see where and how the individual(s) genetic sequence differs from the reference genome.
 Using IGV, you have detected one mutation (a Single Nucleotide Polymorphism - SNP).
 To do this in a systematic way, there are specialized tools such as [GATK](https://www.broadinstitute.org/gatk/) and [freebayes](https://github.com/ekg/freebayes) that perform genotype attribution and detection of genetic variants from SAM/BAM alignment files.

-**TASK** In the commandline, in the resequencing folder, type 'freebayes -f NC_000913.3_MG1655.fasta SRR1030347.alignment.sorted.bam > SRR1030347.alignment.vcf'.
+**TASK** In the commandline, in the resequencing folder, type ```freebayes -f NC_000913.3_MG1655.fasta SRR1030347.alignment.sorted.bam > SRR1030347.alignment.vcf```.
 Open the resulting vcf file using a text editor or a spreadsheet.

 The current standard for reporting genetic variants is the variat call format ([VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)), which is a tabular text based format, where each line contains information about one putative variant detected by the software.